 Step-by-Step Instructions

-Here’s a look at the process involved in making these pancakes.
-Scroll down to the bottom of the post for the full information.
+Here’s a look at the process involved in making these Sweet Potato Pancakes.
+Scroll down to the bottom of the post for the full information, including the amounts and timing.

 Frequently Asked Questions